-We don’t always do meatless Monday at our home, but I do try to work in a few meatless meals throughout the week.
-I’m always so surprised at how many more veggies we eat once I just take meat off the table!
-And these black bean tacos are no exception to that.
+Every day is “Meatless Monday” at our home and these black bean tacos are definitely a big part of that.
 Now, I know that the bean has gotten a bad wrap from some of the other diets out there (I’m looking at you Whole30…), but really beans are great source of protein + carbs and have lots of nutrients in them.
 I guess what I’m saying is, forget peas and give beans a chance y’all.

 And you just can’t go wrong with these black bean tacos.
 They are based on my go-to taco order at one of my favorite taco joints here in Texas.
-And when you would rather eat black bean tacos over slow cooked brisket tacos you know that you have a winner on your hands.
 I think what really sets them apart is the toasted pumpkin seeds.
 It might sound a little strange, but don’t skip that ingredient (unless, you know, you’re allergic to pumpkin seeds).
 They take these tacos over the top!

 Some tips for making these black bean tacos: